Anessen/PSFalcon/Installation.md

 1. Download the [master repository](https://github.com/CrowdStrike/psfalcon/archive/master.zip) as a ZIP.
 2. Unpack the archive and move the contents of the `psfalcon-master` folder into your User Modules directory:

+**NOTE**: These commands assume you are running in a standard user PowerShell session (i.e. non-admin).
 * Linux/MacOS
 ```powershell
 Expand-Archive ./psfalcon-master.zip .